octovolt/googlooper/README.md

 ---
 Point your web browser to [https://octopus-arts.github.io/googlooper](https://octopus-arts.github.io/googlooper).

-To load a file into googlooper, one has to first get a shareable link to the file.
+To load a file into googlooper, you first need to get a shareable link to the file.
 On Google Drive, you can right-click on the file you want to load and see a contextual menu appear.
 Within this contextual menu, select ***Share***.
 A dialog will appear, and then you can click on ***Copy Link*** in the lower left corner.
 Paste this link into a text document.
 Then you want to copy the file id from the link and paste it into googlooper.
 For example, in the following link:

 ```
 https://drive.google.com/file/d/1et2nM9a1eq5WgRbomOMw7S_z6L8_9kcm/view?usp=sharing